 The second of the two bars “Buza Bar 2” has epic cliff jumping.
 It’s just a little further around the corner – this one is sign posted with a sign that reads “Ice Cold Drinks”.
 If you walk through the bar area and down the stairs to the rocks, you will find a small paved area to put your things and you can climb up the rock face to the left and jump a decent 7 meters down into the beautiful cool ocean below.
 If you have some serious balls, there is an 18 meter jump further to the left.
 I didn’t like the smacking sound people made when they hit the water, so I gave that one a miss.

-This is such an awesome way to see the city from above.
+This is one of the best things to do in Dubrovnik and such an awesome way to see the city from above.
 Entrance fee is a bit steep at 120HRK (about 16 Euro) but it’s totally worth it; just LOOK at those views.

 My advice would be to go early to avoid the crowds and sweltering midday sun (nobody wants a burnt hair parting) and make sure you take a back-up memory card for your camera.
 FYI you can top water bottle up at any fountain you see in the city!
 Bonus!